 They just can't bring themselves to do it.

-I don't believe I'll bet in this guy's case, I'll bet you he never even considered tax cuts as having or being a factor in uh in uh revenue outpacing the growth in spending.
+I don't believe, in this guy's case, I'll bet you he never even considered tax cuts as having or being a factor in revenue outpacing the growth in spending.

-Uh as the baby boomers begin to ease into their sixties, most expect to delay retirement longer than their parents or grandparents.
+As the baby boomers begin to ease into their 60s, most expect to delay retirement longer than their parents or grandparents.

-Uh this is another AP story that which the AP says, that's good, because many can't afford to stop working anytime soon.
+This is another AP story which the AP says, that's good because many can't afford to stop working anytime soon.

-This is a news story from the AP, where they then opine that it's good that the baby boomers gonna keep working because they can't afford to uh stop working anytime soon.
+This is a news story from the AP where they then opine that it's good that the baby boomer is going to keep working because they can't afford to stop working anytime soon.

-Uh two new reports portray aging boomers as better educated with higher incomes and longer life expectancies than the generations that precede him.
+Two new reports portray aging boomers as better educated with higher incomes and longer life expectancies than the generations that precede them.

 How can that be?